sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 | Number of sub port interfaces per physical port or port channel   | 250                       |
 | Number of sub port interfaces per switch                          | 750                       |

+# 8 Upgrade and Downgrade considerations
+Since subinterface names are stored in short name format with this enhancement, subinterface name in config DB should be convereted from long name to short name format during upgrade and short name to long name format during downgrade.

+db_migrator script will be updated to handle this subinterface name conversion.

 # 9 Appendix
 ## 9.1 Difference between a sub port interface and a vlan interface